YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Client_Hardware.md

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>Note that the contents for bar-type UIs are scheduled to be updated in the future.</p>
+  <p>Note that content for bar-type UIs are scheduled to be updated in the future.</p>
 </div>

 #### A type Icon {#IconAType}